Arkansas House of Representatives

 The Arkansas House of Representatives is the lower house of the Arkansas General Assembly, the state legislature of the US state of Arkansas.
 The House has 100 members elected from an equal number of constituencies across the state.
 Each district has an average population of 30,137, according to the 2020 federal census.
-Members are elected to two-year terms and, since the 2014 Amendment to the Arkansas Constitution, limited to sixteen years cumulative in either house.
+Members are elected to two-year terms and, since the 2014 Amendment to the Arkansas Constitution, limited to sixteen years cumulative in either house prior to a mandatory four-year respite before becoming eligible to run again.
+Effective in 2020, the limit was amended to twelve years consecutively (across both houses) before triggering the four year respite.

 The Arkansas House of Representatives meets annually, in regular session in odd number years and for a fiscal session in even number years, at the State Capitol in Little Rock.